 Often called the Emerald City, Seattle's nickname might seem a little off, maybe even misplaced.
 After all, Seattle isn't known for emeralds.
 Or maybe your imagination goes toward The Wizard of Oz, but Seattle doesn't have a whole lot to do with Oz either (although, some might argue that Bill Gates is a bit of a wizard).

-Seattle's nickname is much more visual.
 Seattle is called the Emerald City because the city and surrounding areas are filled with greenery all year round, even in the winter due to all the evergreen trees in the area.
 The nickname comes directly from this greenery.
 Emerald City also echoes Washington State’s nickname as The Evergreen State (even though the eastern half of Washington is more desert than greenery and evergreen trees).

 What Makes Seattle so Green?

 Drive into Seattle from the south and you’ll see plenty of evergreens and other greenery lining I-5.
 Drive in from the north, you’ll see some more.
-Even right in the heart of the city, there’s no shortage of greenery, even full forests—Discovery Park, the Washington Park Arboretum, and other parks are shining examples of forested areas within the city limits.
-Seattle is green almost all year round due to the ubiquitous evergreens, but also to the many other trees, shrubs, ferns, and moss on just about every surface and wildflowers that are prolific in the Northwest and thrive in all seasons.
+Even right in the heart of the city, there’s no shortage of greenery, even full forests—Discovery Park, the Washington Park Arboretum, and other parks are shining examples of green spaces within the city limits.
+Seattle is green almost all year round due to these ubiquitous evergreens, but also due to the many other trees, shrubs, ferns, moss (so much moss!) on just about every surface, and even the wildflowers that are prolific in the Northwest and thrive in all seasons.

 However, visitors may be surprised that summer is usually the least green time of year.
 Seattle's famous rain mostly shows up from September through the fall and winter.
 During the summers, there isn't generally as much rain.
 In fact, some years get surprisingly little moisture and it's not uncommon to see lawns dried up and brown for months at a time since the Northwest is generally filled with environmentally conscious folks who choose brown lawns over watering.

 Has It Always Been Called the Emerald City?